AA & PI Students

 Raquel Castellanos Miller, LCSW

-Raquel enjoys hiking, outdoor activities, and has been focused on her engagement in Tibetan Buddhism for over 20 years.
-She’s served on the Dharmata Foundation Board of Directors in Richmond, CA and as the Development Director for Ewam Garden of 1,000 Buddhas in Montana, a project dedicated to the religious and cultural preservation of Tibetan Buddhism.
+Raquel Castellanos Miller, LCSW, worked at MarinHealth in the IOP program before joining UHS, and before that, she resided in Montana for 27 years.
+After Raquel received her MSW from the University of Montana in 2015, she worked for 4 years at the Flathead Indian Reservation as a school social worker and in a private practice.
+Raquel enjoys hiking and outdoor activities and has been focused on her engagement in Tibetan Buddhism for over 20 years.
+She’s served on the Dharmata Foundation Board of Directors in Richmond, CA, and as the Development Director for Ewam Garden of 1,000 Buddhas in Montana, a project dedicated to the religious and cultural preservation of Tibetan Buddhism.
 She enjoys attending meditation retreats.

 Additionally, Raquel founded Women Make Movies Missoula, a feminist film festival, and the Family Law Advice Clinic, a project of Montana Legal Services.
 She co-founded Working for Equality and Economic Liberation (WEEL), a grassroots organization addressing economic justice for low-income families, and founded the Western Region Welfare Activist Network, a twelve-state coalition of grassroots organizations focused on economic justice for low-income families.

-Raquel was an adjunct professor at the University of Montana’s School of Social Work where she served as the field supervisor for MSW candidates.
+Raquel was an adjunct professor at the University of Montana’s School of Social Wor,k where she served as the field supervisor for MSW candidates.
 Years later, she also taught MSW: Psychopathology and BSW: Interventions with Individuals and Families.
-Raquel was awarded the YWCA of Missoula Excellence Award for Empowerment of Women (2005) and has co-authored "Working for Equality and Economic Liberation: Advocacy and Education for Welfare Reform,” in the Affiliate Journal of Women and Social Work.
+Raquel was awarded the YWCA of Missoula Excellence Award for Empowerment of Women (2005) and has co-authored "Working for Equality and Economic Liberation: Advocacy and Education for Welfare Reform” in the Affiliate Journal of Women and Social Work.

 Clinical interests: Trauma-informed care, mindfulness-based therapies (ACT, DBT, MBSR, CBT), and resilience and strengths focus approach.
 Raquel trained in a Native American-developed group process for healing generational and historical trauma (Healing Broken Hearts) and in Sensorimotor Psychotherapy.
 She enjoys group psychotherapy and working with clients of diverse racial and ethnic backgrounds.